 EPPO 75th Anniversary

-On 18th April 2026, the European and Mediterranean Plant Protection Organization (EPPO) celebrates 75 years since the signing of the EPPO Convention, by the first 15 member countries.
+On 18 April 2026, the European and Mediterranean Plant Protection Organization (EPPO) marks the 75th anniversary of the signing of the EPPO Convention by its first 15 member countries.

 EPPO Members through time (1951 – Present)